Enoch-Gonzalez/docker-laravel-httpd-nginx-project/README.md

    After adding the line, save the hosts file (File > Save).

 3. Once the containers are up and running, you can access your Laravel application in your web browser at http://devops.test:8000.
-Additionally, the path http://devops.test:8000/thiio/ (**this last slash is very important to get access**) will proxy to an httpd image.

 ## DataBase Configuration

 ### Populate de MySQL database

-1. Locate the container id and get inside the MySQL container:
+1. Open your terminal and locate the container id and get inside the MySQL container:

    ```bash
    docker ps